rubin-in2p3/qserv-ingest-schema/README.md

 This repository contains schema configuration related to the qserv database instance at CC-IN2P3.

-There are 5 relevant catalogs available at CC-IN2P3 (under `/sps/lsst/groups/qserv/dataloader/stable`):
+There are 5 relevant catalogs available at CC-IN2P3 (under `/sps/lsst/groups/qserv/dataloader/stable`).

+Three have been ingested:

+- dp01_dc2_catalogs
+- skysim5000_v1.1.1_parquet
 - cosmoDC2_v1.1.4_image

+The two following catalogs have not been ingested:

 - dc2_dr6_object_v2
 - dc2_object_run2_2i_dr6_wfd
-- dp01_dc2_catalogs
-- skysim5000_v1.1.1

-The schema configurations  in this repository are covering these catalogs.
+The schema configurations in this repository are covering the above catalogs.

 ## Repository structure

 The repository structure is the following:

 ```
 ├── README.md